crackalamoo/bardgpt/README.md

 # BardGPT
-BardGPT is a miniature GPT model for generating poetry, coded from scratch in TensorFlow.
-To run it, you will need numpy and TensorFlow.
+BardGPT is a miniature GPT-style model for generating poetry, coded from scratch in TensorFlow.
+To run it, you will need NumPy and TensorFlow.

 Sample poem (bard model, 39M parameters, perplexity 40.05):
 >  ༄༅༅  the frozen pang